hmxxu/BeatBuddy/README.md

 When adding more tests, simply create a file ending in `.test.ts`.
 BeatBuddy is tested using the `Jest` testing framework, and the preference for file structure is that tests are placed directly next to the unit they are testing.

 *-content subject to change-*

+# CURRENTLY WORKING FEATURES
+* Search bar: you are able to input a song and query the public Spotify API for certain songs
+* Song selection: after searching, you can click on a song to select it for later
+* (some) Playlist customization features: there is a section on the site allowing you to choose specific features to emphasize in your playlist, including time period and genre
+* Save to Spotify: users are able to log into Spotify, authenticate from this website, and are automatically redirected back into our site

 [^1]: This is a dependency issue involving `ts-jest` and `babel-jest`.
 We are in the process of fixing dependencies.
 Other installs may not work as well, so use `--force` in any instance this occurs.
 [^2]: Refer to the Spotify API [getting started](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) page.